 1.2 For the relationship between 5 and 6, which of the following is/are true?
-Tick 4.0pt the box(es) next to the correct answer(s) on your answer sheets.
+Check 4.0pt the box next to the correct answer(s) on your answer sheets.

-The reaction of 1 with DDQ gives highly conjugated compound H. Also, the thermal reaction of coumpound H with p-quinone gives I, which has a molar mass of 226.28 g/mol.
+Reaction of 1 with DDQ gives highly conjugated compound H. Also, thermal reaction of coumpound H with p-quinone gives I with molar mass of 226.28 g/mol.